 Liver cancer is the fifth most common cancer in men and the ninth most common cancer in women worldwide.
-The incidence rate of liver cancer is larger in developing countries, but is, unfortunately, rapidly growing in the U.S. Currently, liver cancer rates are the highest in Central America, West and Central Africa, and East and Southeast Asia.
+The incidence rate of liver cancer is larger in developing countries, but is, unfortunately, rapidly growing in the U.S.

 - In the U.S., liver cancer incidence has more than tripled since 1980.

-Liver Cancer Research
+Researchers Working on Liver Cancer